hannanjamaludin/python-anomaly-detection/README.md

 # Efficient Data Stream Anomaly Detection

-## Chosen Algorithm: Z-score-based Anomaly Detection
+## Chosen Algorithm: Z-Score-Based Anomaly Detection

-The algorithm used for the Anomaly Detection is based on the Z-score.
-Also known as the standard score, it tells us the distance of a data point from the mean, measured in standard deviation units.
+The algorithm used for the Anomaly Detection is based on the Z-Score.
+Also known as the standard Score, it tells us the distance of a data point from the mean, measured in standard deviation units.
 In simple words, Z-Score portrays how far a data point is from the average of a group of values.

 ## Algorithm Steps: